cartologic/cartoview/docs/installation/index.rst

 Windows Firewall Configuration
 ------------------------------

+  .. note:: Cartoview is installed by default on localhost.
+In order to deploy Cartoview on your production server and make it accessible to other users, you will need to change the hostname and configure all necessary ports.

+  .. warning:: Make sure that you have changed the default admin passwords for Django, Apache, Tomcat and Geoserver before you expose your site to the web.
+All default passwords are listed at the admin page installed with Cartoview.

   Configure Windows Firewall by creating a dedicated rule for configuring the necessary ports needed for the installed software.

   Initially search and launch the **Windows Firewall with Advanced Security** tool and click on the **New Rule** button.

    .. figure:: ../img/firewall_1.png